dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 nations.head()
 ```

-Nothing too in-depth in terms of data science stuff.
-This amount of information is enough for me to use for D3.js.
-It helps me understand what variables I'm working with, what min and max values to expect for my scales and what the data looks like in a more readable form.
+It's nothing too in-depth in terms of data exploration.

+This is enough for me to better understand the data to use for D3.js.

+It gets you the **variables** in the data (from the column values), what **min** and **max** values to expect for scales and **what the data looks like** in a more human-readable form.

 [![02]](https://github.com/danaoira/metisD3/blob/master/lab01/nations-data-exploration.ipynb)